ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- NEST METHODS -->
 ## Nest Methods

-The info I used for these examples can be found on [GeeksforGeeks](https://www.geeksforgeeks.org/method-within-method-in-java/) which shows the different ways we could nest methods in Java.
+The information I used for these examples can be found on [GeeksforGeeks](https://www.geeksforgeeks.org/method-within-method-in-java/), which shows the different ways we could nest methods in Java.

 ### 5a-J Example